WorldofKerry/ToHDL/README.md

 A Ubuntu environment (WSL2 works too, make sure to have the repo on the Ubuntu partition, as [`os.mkfifo`](https://docs.python.org/3/library/os.html#os.mkfifo) is used to avoid writing to disk)

-Install required python libraries with `python3 -m pip install -r tests/requirements.txt`
+Install required python libraries with `python3 -m pip install -e .[]`

 For automatic Verilog simulation and testing, install [Icarus Verilog](https://github.com/steveicarus/iverilog) and its dependencies with
 `sudo apt-get install iverilog expected` (uses the `unbuffer` in `expected`).